ShengguangXiao/pytorch_train/README.md

 # pytorch_train
-Test the traning using pytorch
+Test the traning using pytorch, the training model can be used in C++ for predicting.